What Is Dream Therapy, And What Can You Learn From It?

 Online therapy allows convenience and flexibility.
 Through a platform, you can gain entry to a vast number of therapists you might not be able to reach in your area.
 While online therapy has been a popular option for many, 75% of therapists started utilizing online therapy in 2020 to 2022.
 In addition, online therapy is effective in the same way as in-person therapy in treating depression, anxiety, PTSD, and many other symptoms and conditions.

 Through a platform like BetterHelp, you can connect with a dream therapist or another type of licensed counselor via phone, video, or live chat sessions.
-You can also specify your needs for therapy upon signing up and get matched with a therapist fitting your preferences.
+You can also specify your needs for therapy upon signing up and get matched with a therapist who fits your preferences.
 Dream therapy can offer insight, healing, and support for many.

 Takeaway